jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 JTD is an experiment.
 Participation in this experiment consists of using JTD to validate or document interchanged JSON messages, or in building tooling atop of JTD.
 Feedback on the results of this experiment may be e-mailed to the author.
-Participants in this experiment are anticipated to mostly be nodes which provide or consume JSON-based APIs.
+Participants in this experiment are anticipated to mostly be nodes that provide or consume JSON-based APIs.

 Nodes know if they are participating in the experiment if they are validating